Health and Social Data Integration

 Intended longer-term outcomes

-New integrated data assets combining health records with social science data are created and geographically expanded that facilitate innovative analyses that can provide new insights into population wellbeing and service effectiveness.
+New integrated data assets combining electronic health record data with social science data are created and geographically expanded that facilitate innovative analyses that can provide new insights into population wellbeing and service effectiveness.

 • Team